scottyschup/ruby-curriculum/projects/minesweeper.md

 cetera.

 The "fringe" of the revealed area are squares all adjacent to a bomb.
-The fringed should be revealed, but should contain counts of how many adjacent bombs are nearby.
+The fringe should be revealed, but should contain counts of how many adjacent bombs are nearby.

-If the square contained a bomb, game over.

 ### Flag bomb